App version: 0.1.0

 • Read their Better Business Bureau (BBB) rating: Whether you’re familiar with a lender or not, it’s a good idea to check their BBB rating before applying for a business loan online.
 You can view any past complaints and get a good idea of what their reputation is.

 • Read customer reviews: Customer and expert reviews can be a great resource when you’re comparing online lenders.
-If you’re trying to choose between similar lenders, reviews may help you come to a final decision.
-Before applying for an online business loan, make sure you’ve thoroughly read through different lender reviews.
+If you’re trying to choose between similar lenders, lender reviews may help you come to a final decision.

 • Check for media presence: Check if the lender has received media attention in the past, and if so, what it was for.
 If an online small business lender receives repeated bad press, it may be wise to search for another.